michaelwolz/random-graph-generator/README.md

 # Random Graph Generator

-The RGG generates a random graph with a defined amount of vertices and edges.
+The RGG generates a random graph with a v vertices and e edges and outputs its adjacency matrix to a JSON file.
+For performance reasons the adjacency matrix is represented by the lower triangular matrix.

 ### Usage manual